cmaloney/dcos-docs/_pages/administration/installing/custom-1-7/advanced.md

             $ sudo bash dcos_install.sh master

-5. Run these commands on each of your agent nodes to install DC/OS using your custom build file.
+5.  <A name="slaveinstall"></A> Run these commands on each of your agent nodes to install DC/OS using your custom build file.

     1. SSH to your agent nodes: